maxmaxforever/Toshinou-Ultra/README.md

 It does some pretty neat stuff and is still under heavy development.
 The tool was originally created by freshek, but has been modified and updated by a lot of different people since freshek abandoned it.
-There's a HIGH RISK OF BAN, and i don't recommend you using it in an account you don't want to lose.
+There's a **HIGH RISK OF BAN**, and i don't recommend you using it on an account you don't want to lose.

 Discord Server: https://discord.gg/nQ2VWVU